hewlock/tag/docs/readme.md

 filename.
 You can add or remove them any way you would normally rename a file.
 This tool just makes it a little easier to do things in bulk.

-I have arbitrarily chosen to start tags with a open curly `{` and close tags with a close curly `}`.
+I have arbitrarily chosen to start tags with an open curly `{` and close tags with a close curly `}`.
 I thought this was easier to read than some other options (including the popular web "hash tag" format).

-The main feature of `tag-cli` is to index files by tag.
-For example, I keep all files for the same year in the same folder.
-This makes it a little challenging to find related files (taxes, car maintenance, etc.). `tag-cli index` creates a directory tree of tags with smylinks to all the tagged documents.
-This makes it easy to find all files tagged with `{taxes-2020}` when tax time comes around.
+The main feature of `tag` is to index files by tag.
+For example, if you keep all files for the same year in the same folder, it can be a little challenging to find related files (taxes, car maintenance, etc.). `tag index` creates a directory tree of tags with smylinks to all the tagged documents.
+This makes it easy to find all files tagged with `taxes-2020` when tax time comes around.

 For example: